SunnyHillF/miliare-referral-network/app_design/miliare-frontend/design_docs/current_pages.md

 ## Registration Complete
 - **Route:** `/register/complete`
-- **Purpose:** Placeholder for DocuSign links (1099‑NEC and Direct Deposit) to finalize registration.
-Links back to the dashboard.
+- **Purpose:** This page was originally intended for DocuSign links but the integration has been removed.
+It can simply redirect to the dashboard.

 ## Dashboard (Layout)
 - **Route:** `/dashboard`